 The Natural Land Institute is celebrating 60 years of preserving natural land during 2018.
 NLI is a 501(c)3, non-profit land trust and conservation organization based in Rockford, Illinois, which has protected more than 17,300 acres of natural land in Illinois since 1958.
 NLI’s current service area covers twelve counties: Winnebago, Boone, northern DeKalb, Ogle, Lee, Bureau, Henry, Rock Island, Whiteside, Carroll, Jo Daviess and Stephenson Counties.
 NLI’s mission is to create an enduring legacy of natural land in northern Illinois for people, plants and animals.
 The President of the Board of Trustees is Mark Maffei.
 For more information and to donate: www.NaturalLand.org.

-The Land Trust Accreditation Commission, a program promoting national quality standards for ensuring permanence in the conservation of American lands, announced today 34 land trusts were recognized this month for having completed the rigorous process to achieve first-time or renewed accreditation.
+The Land Trust Accreditation Commission, a program promoting national quality standards for ensuring permanence in the conservation of American lands, announced on February 28, 2018 that 34 land trusts were recognized for having completed the rigorous process to achieve first-time or renewed accreditation.

 “These land trusts have earned the highest mark of national recognition and now display a seal you can trust,” said Tammara Van Ryn, executive director of the Commission.
 “These community-based organizations are saving land people care about, town-by-town, across America.”
 Accredited land trusts have conserved nearly 20 million acres of farmland, forests, wildlife habitat and important water supplies.